Policy H2: The Conservation Areas

 Durham City Conservation Area

-Development proposals within or affecting the setting of the Durham City Conservation Area should sustain and enhance its special interest and significance as identified within the Conservation Area Appraisals.
+Development proposals within or affecting the setting of the Durham City Conservation Area should sustain and enhance its significance as identified within the Conservation Area Appraisals.

 Development proposals within and affecting the Durham City Conservation Area should take into account, and meet where relevant, the following requirements, by: